-The acidic properties of lemon help dry the skin and soak up excess oil.
+The acidic properties and the antioxidative properties of vitamin C in the lemon help dry the skin and soak up excess oil.
 Additionally, it contains antibacterial compounds that reduce inflammation and swelling.
 If the lemon is too harsh for your skin mix it with a tablespoon of yogurt and a few drops of rose water.
 Apply the mixture evenly on your face.
 Leave it on for 10 minutes and then rinse with cold water.

 Tea tree oil is believed to be a natural alternative to products like benzoyl peroxide and salicylic acid.
 The oil contains antibacterial and antifungal properties that help reduce comedones and make the skin healthier.
 This is why you can find it in beauty and skin-care products so frequently.
 If you want to make a home remedy from it, then mix it at a ratio of one part tea tree oil and nine parts water or aloe vera gel.
 Apply the mix directly on the whiteheads without rinsing.

 The acid in vinegar works to dry out the whitehead and help it to heal quicker.
 It reduces inflammation and infection.
 Dilute the apple cider vinegar with water depending on your skin’s sensitivity.
 First, wash your face completely and then take a cotton ball, dip it in the solution and gently massage the area of your face affected by whiteheads.
 Leave it for 20 minutes, before rinsing off with cold water.